thiago-a-souza/MachineLearning/README.md

 ![](/img/step5.png)

 #### Selecting a child node
 The process is similar to identify the root node, the difference is that it considers only a subset of the collection, restricting the collection to the path taken and attributes not chosen.
-Considering the figure below, the following example demonstrate how to select the child node for the sunny path.
+Considering the figure below, the following example demonstrate how to select a child node for the sunny path.

 <p align="center">